 Yes, the diagnosis knocks the wind out of you; however, getting involved with others and dreaming big will change your life and theirs too.

-If your dreaming big skills could use a refresher, find out if The Victory Summit event is coming to you!
+If your dreaming big skills could use a refresher, participate in a Victory Summit event is coming to you!
 You’ll receive all the tools you need (and more) to dream big again.